 We were a party to a manufacturing and supply agreement (the "Exubera Inhaler MSA") with Tech Group North America, Inc. ("Tech Group") and Bespak Europe Ltd. ("Bespak") related to the manufacture and supply of Exubera inhalers.
 As a result of the November 2007 Pfizer termination described above, we concluded no further orders for supply of Exubera inhalers were required from Tech Group and Bespak in the foreseeable future.
 In December 2007, we began discussions with Tech Group and Bespak to terminate the Exubera Inhaler MSA.
 As of December 31, 2007, we recorded \$40.4 million of accrued expenses to Bespak and Tech Group for outstanding accounts payable and termination costs and expenses that were due and payable under the termination provisions of the Exubera Inhaler MSA.
-We paid Bespak \$21.8 million and Tech Group \$10.6 million related to these liabilities during the first quarter of 2008.
-We had a remaining termination liability of \$7.5 million payable to Tech Group as of March 31, 2008, which was paid on April 23, 2008.
+These obligations to Bespak and Tech Group were repaid in their entirety during the six months ended June 30, 2008.
+We have no remaining termination liabilities to Bespak or Tech Group as of June 30, 2008.